How To Find The Right Acquisition Opportunities

 Understand the motivations!

 Yes, I know many people wanting to sell their business.
-But why on earth would I introduce them to you?
-I get nothing from it, and they certainly would be better served having a professional prepare the business for sale and market the opportunity to get multiple buyers.
+But it's not in their interest to be put directly in touch with you.
+They would be better served having a professional prepare the business for sale and market the opportunity to get multiple buyers in.

-From your point of view, getting to the business before anyone else does, and not having any competition, means you can get a better deal.
-But what incentive do I, or anybody else, have to help you in this way?
+From your point of view, getting to the business before anyone else does, and not having any competition, means you can get a better deal, I get that.
+But what incentive do advisers like me have to help you in this way?

-Oh, and before you offer me a cut of any deal that gets to completion, I've heard that before.
+Oh, and before you offer me a cut of any deal that gets to completion, that doesn't work.

 People in the position to send you deals won't work on the "I'll pay you when the deal completes" kind of arrangement!
-You could be someone with unrealistic price expectations ...in which case you'll never complete on a deal and the introducer will never get payment.
+Most buyers have unrealistic price expectations and are unlikely to ever complete on a deal!

 Are you one of the £1 Charlies?